Sweet Baby (Scandal): Production

 "Sweet Baby" was directed by Paul McGuigan and written by showrunner Shonda Rhimes.
 The episode featured the songs "Respect Yourself" by American R&B/gospel group The Staple Singers, "Nothing Can Change This Love" by Sam Cooke and "The Winner Is" by DeVotchKa and Mychael Danna.
 The episode focuses on Quinn Perkins being hired at Olivia Pope & Associates and the team working on a case involving Lt.
 Col. Sullivan St. James, while at the meantime Olivia must handle a crisis regarding President Fitzgerald Grant.

 In early 2011, it was announced that Shonda Rhimes was developing a new pilot.
 In February, Kerry Washington was cast as the leading role of the then titled In Crisis.
 Actress Gabrielle Union auditioned for this role alongside Washington before Washington was officially chosen.
 Henry Ian Cusick also landed a role in the series.
 On February 28, 2011, it was announced that Tony Goldwyn landed the role as the president.
 In May 2011, ABC picked up the pilot as a mid-season replacement.
 During the Winter Television Critics Association Press Tour, it was announced that the show would premiere April 5, 2012 after Grey's Anatomy, relocating Private Practice to Tuesday nights.

 Reception

-Broadcasting
+Ratings

 "Sweet Baby" was originally broadcast on Thursday, April 5, 2012 in the United States on ABC.
 The episode's total viewership was 7.33 million, and in the key 18-49 demographic, the episode scored a 2.0 in Nielsen ratings.
 The episode was the second best TV show in the 10:00 p.m. slot, beating Awake but was beaten by The Mentalist.
 Seven days of time-shifted viewing added on an additional 0.7 rating points in the 18–49 demographic and 1.84 million viewers, bringing the total viewership for the episode to 9.21 million viewers with a 2.7 Nielsen rating in the 18–49 demographic.